What is Acne?

 What Can Make Your Acne Worse

-• Greasy hair: It can leave behind more oils on your back or face area, leading to more breakout in those areas.
+It can leave behind more oils on your back or face area, leading to more breakouts in those areas.

 Some Tips To Help You Handle Your Acne

-• Try as much as possible to avoid oils on the affected areas.
-You can use serum or liquid products on the acne areas
+• Avoid oils on the affected areas.
+You can use serum or liquid products on the acne areas.

-• Try to avoid exposure to sunlight that can lead to the secretion of more sebum and sweat production
+• Limit exposure to sunlight.
+Excessive exposure can lead to the secretion of more sebum and sweat production

-• If you’re using an eye glass, try to wipe it clean from time to time.
-Glasses collects skin residue and sebum
+• If you’re using an eyeglass, try to wipe them clean from time to time.
+Glasses collect skin residue and sebum.

 • Try to wash your hands regularly

-• Say NO to picking of your pimples; do not pop your zit
+• Say NO to picking your pimples; do not pop your zit

-• Avoid sleeping with your makeup.
-Makeup are occlusive; they can block your pores, making matters worse
+• Don’t sleep with your makeup.
+Makeup is occlusive; it can block your pores, making matters worse

-• Try to speak with your physician before using any oral treatment options
+• Make sure you speak with your physician before using any oral treatment options